 - Tower Gallery, First Floor

 - Special Collections

 The Exhibitions Committee must consider any requests to display in areas not currently included in the list of exhibitions areas.

-See Public Space Policy (http://www.library.ucsb.edu/about-library/library-public-space-policy) for rules governing the use of Library spaces by the public, including requests to conduct performance art, display or distribute literature in or immediately in front of the Library, or book rooms for meetings or events.
+See Public Space Policy (http://www.library.ucsb.edu/about-library/library-public-space-policy) for rules governing the use of Library spaces by the public, including requests to conduct performance art, film in the Library, book rooms, or distribute literature.

 - Exhibitions are selected based on:

 - Breadth of appeal

 - Educational content